-[Shreya Saho and Ishani Jammula are students at National Law University, Odisha.]
+[Shreya and Ishani are students at National Law University, Odisha.]

 In a landmark judgement rendered by the apex court of India in the case of National Agricultural Cooperative Marketing Federation of India v Alimenta S.A, a foreign award dating back to 30 years was rejected on the ground that it was contrary to the 'fundamental policy of Indian law and basic concept of justice.'
 The ruling essentially deals with the manner in which the foreign awards are to be treated when the content of it is repugnant to the 'public policy' of India, which is a settled principle under Section 48 of the Arbitration and Conciliation Act 1996.
 The Indian courts have time and again tried to interpret and limit the term 'public policy' which otherwise could take a wider connotation.